antongolub/action-setup-bun/README.md

 - name: Setup Bun Runtime
   uses: antongolub/action-setup-bun@v1 # or @v1.x.x
   with:
-    # Optional, default is the latest Bun version
+    # Optional, if empty the latest bun version will be used
     # Examples: 0.0.77, 0.1.2, >=0.1
     bun-version: 0.1.2